What Are the Major Causes of Congenital Anomalies?

 Environmental factors also play a key role in the development of congenital abnormalities in the womb.
 It is estimated that 94-percent of severe forms of congenital abnormalities occur in countries with a predominantly low or middle income dominated society.
 Issues such as maternal age, maternal exposure to chemicals, alcohol or drugs, medications or radiation during pregnancy.
 All of them also seem to play a significant role in the possibility of the development of birth defects.

 Maternal infections are the final major cause of congenital abnormalities in children.
 Infections such as Herpes, Zika, Syphilis, and Rubella are among the leading causes of fetus birth defects in the world.
 Infections resulting in birth defects are not isolated to the developing world.
 In fact, 10 percent of babies born in the United States with the Zika virus were born with birth defects according to the Center for Disease Control and Prevention (CDC).
 Rossetti & DeVoto, PC is presently handling a case involving the herpes simplex virus that caused herpes encephalopathy and severe brain damage and quadriplegia to an infant who now is in need of lifetime care.

 Was Your Child Born with a Birth Injury or Birth Defect?

 The Law Offices of Rossetti & DeVoto, P.C. are a leading New Jersey and Pennsylvania birth injury firm.
-We’re here to help families who have children that suffered birth injuries as a result of medical malpractice and obstetrical negligence.
-We work tirelessly for our clients and will aggressively investigate all cases of congenital abnormalities, including obtaining and scouring any and all medical records to determine if your child was the victim of medical or obstetrical malpractice or negligence.
+We’re here to help families who have children that suffered birth injuries.
+Both as a result of medical malpractice and obstetrical negligence.
+We work tirelessly for our clients.
+And, we will aggressively investigate all cases of congenital abnormalities.
+Of course, this also includes obtaining and scouring any and all medical records.
+We do this in order to determine if your child was the victim of medical or obstetrical malpractice or negligence.